aura1999jmpark/WEDGE-Net/README.md

 ### 4. Performance

 WEDGE-Net demonstrates **state-of-the-art inference speed**, suitable for real-time industrial edge applications.
-By significantly reducing the memory bank size while maintaining high accuracy, it achieves up to **18.4x speedup** compared to the full-memory baseline.
+By significantly reducing the memory bank size while maintaining high accuracy, it achieves up to **7.1x speedup(10%)** compared to the full-memory baseline.

 ### ⚡ Inference Speed & Accuracy Comparison
 Experiments were conducted on the **MVTec AD** dataset using an NVIDIA RTX 4090.